muvaf/cloud-native-heroku/01-create-software-template.md

 docker run -p 8080:8080 hello:v0.1.0
 ```

+If you see the page at http://127.0.0.1:8080, congrats! 🎉

-Once confirmed, let's move on to adding a Helm chart.
+Let's move on to adding a Helm chart.
 ```bash
 mkdir -p templates/01-image-chart/skeleton/chart
 ```